rmedinahu/rmedinahu.github.io/cs457/homework/homework-list.md

 a) Answer questions ```R1, R2, R5, R6, R7, R8``` from Chapter 6 of the text.

-b) Write a short python script containing two functions --```encipher(cleartext)``` and ```decipher(cleartext)```.
+b) Write a short python script containing two functions --```encipher(cleartext)``` and ```decipher(ciphertext)```.

 A simple substitution cipher is one that uses a specific mechanism to replace cleartext characters with other characters following a substitution algorithm.
 The simplest is to use a rotating offset.
 For example, using an offset of 10, one could substitute all letter a's in the cleartext with the letter k (k is the character at offset 10 from a).
 For the ```encipher``` function, build and return the cipher for the cleartext argument.
 The ```decipher``` does the reverse -- accepts a cipher as an argument and returns the original cleartext.
-You python program should call your two functions in the logical order printing both the cipher and the deciphered text to verify success.
+Your python program should call your two functions in the logical order printing both the cipher and the deciphered text to verify success.

 Your cipher should handle a subset of ascii characters (32-127) for a total of 95 characters.